IBM-Bluemix-Docs/fss-financial-optimization-service/aboutPortfolioOptimization.md

 ## Objectives
 {: #portfolio_optimization_objectives}

-An objective specifies the optimizer will minimize or maximize the function of the attribute specifed by the measure parameter.
+An objective specifies the optimizer will minimize or maximize the function of the attribute specified by the measure parameter.
 The objective may be set up on an absolute basis or a relative basis.
 Specify just the root portfolio to set up the objective on an absolute basis.
 Specify the root portfolio and a benchmark portfolio as a TargetPortfolio to set up the objective on a relative basis.

 You can use any one of the following objectives:
 * Minimize the variance on the return from the root portfolio